microsoft/csapps-msteams-watercooler/README.md

 Delegated Permission | Use Case|
 ------------- | ------------- |
-User.Read | In order to read the profile information of the logged in user
+User.Read | In order to read the profile information of the logged in user.

 #### Application Permissions
 App service requires the following Application Permissions: